Deakin Science and Society Network

 The Deakin Science and Society Network supports science-literate social research and socially-engaged science that makes an impact.

-Human cultures and the environment are deeply intertwined, from local ecosystems to globally.
-Current pressures, including climate change and widespread biodiversity loss, mean it is vital we better understand how we are shaping and being shaped by our surrounds.
-The Environmental Challenges theme brings together ecologists, anthropologists, psychologists, historians, economists, educators, legal scholars and others.
-Through collaborations and conversations across these disciplines we will address environmental issues and linkages including: biodiversity conservation; energy; mental and physical health; natural hazards management; and sustainable resource use.
+Human cultures and the environment are deeply intertwined across scales from the microscopic to the global.
+Current pressures, including climate change, industrial pollution, and widespread biodiversity loss, mean it is vital that we better understand how we are shaping and being shaped by our surrounds.
+The Environmental Challenges theme brings together ecologists, criminologists, anthropologists, psychologists, historians, economists, educators, legal scholars and others.
+Through collaborations and conversations across these disciplines we will address environmental issues and linkages including: biodiversity conservation; renewable energy; air pollution; mental and physical health; natural hazards management; and sustainable resource use.

-Advances in biomedicine and public health have helped to extend human lifespans in many societies and made it possible to prevent and alleviate illnesses and injuries that devastated previous generations.
+Advances in genetics, medicine and public health have helped to extend healthy human lifespans in many societies.
+Such advances have made it possible to prevent and alleviate illnesses and injuries that devastated previous generations.
 However, our greater longevity, climate change, conflict and rapid changes in human lifestyles pose novel challenges.
 New technologies also raise ethical, legal and social questions about topics such as cognitive enhancement, advanced reproductive technologies, genome modification, and early life prediction of ageing and chronic disease risk.
-This theme brings together scientists, social scientists, philosophers, bioethicists, lawyers and health professionals, plus policy makers and the public, to help build healthy futures for all in an equitable manner.
+This theme brings together laboratory, public health and social scientists, philosophers, bioethicists, lawyers, historians and health professionals, plus policy makers and the public, to help build healthy and equitable futures for all.